Colum McCann: Recognition, awards, and honours

-McCann is known as an international writer who believes in the "democracy of storytelling."
-His work has been published in over 40 languages, and has appeared in The New York Times, New Yorker, Esquire, Paris Review, The Atlantic Monthly, Granta, as well as other international publications.
+McCann's work has been published in over 40 languages, and has appeared in The New York Times, New Yorker, Esquire, Paris Review, The Atlantic Monthly, Granta, as well as other international publications.

-Among his numerous honors are the U.S. National Book Award, the International Dublin Literary Award, several major European awards, and an Oscar nomination.
+Among his honors are the U.S. National Book Award, the International Dublin Literary Award, several major European awards, and an Oscar nomination.

-McCann has been honoured with numerous awards throughout his career, including a Pushcart Prize, Rooney Prize, Irish Novel of the Year Award and the 2002 Ireland Fund of Monaco Princess Grace Memorial Literary Award, and Esquire Magazine named him "Best and Brightest" young novelist in 2003.
+McCann has received a Pushcart Prize, Rooney Prize, Irish Novel of the Year Award and the 2002 Ireland Fund of Monaco Princess Grace Memorial Literary Award.
+Esquire Magazine named him "Best and Brightest" young novelist in 2003.
 He is a member of Aosdána, and was inducted into the Hennessy Literary Awards Hall of Fame in 2005, having been named Hennessy New Irish Writer 15 years earlier.

-McCann won the National Book Award in 2009, for Let The Great World Spin.
+McCann won the National Book Award in 2009, for Let the Great World Spin.
 He was also that year honoured as Chevalier des Arts et Lettres by the French government.
 He has also received the Deauville Festival Literary Prize: the Ambassador Award, the inaugural Medici Book Club Prize and was the overall winner of the Grinzane Award in Italy.

-McCann has spoken at a variety of notable events, including the 2010 Boston College First Year Academic Convocation, about his book Let the Great World Spin.
+McCann spoke at the 2010 Boston College First Year Academic Convocation, about his book Let the Great World Spin.

-In 2010, Let the Great World Spin was named Amazon.com's "Book of the Year".
-Additionally, in 2010, McCann received a Guggenheim Fellowship from the John Simon Guggenheim Memorial Foundation.
+In 2009, Let the Great World Spin was named Amazon.com's "Book of the Year".
+In 2010, McCann received a Guggenheim Fellowship from the John Simon Guggenheim Memorial Foundation.
 He received a literary award from the American Academy of Arts and Letters in 2011 and became a full member in 2014.
-15 June 2011 brought the announcement that Let the Great World Spin had won the 2011 International Dublin Literary Award, one of the more lucrative literary awards in the world.
+Let the Great World Spin won the 2011 International Dublin Literary Award, one of the more lucrative literary awards in the world.
 Afterwards, McCann lauded fellow nominees William Trevor and Yiyun Li, suggesting that either would have been worthy winners instead.
+In 2025, Amazon named Let The Great World Spin one of the best books of the past 25 years.

 In 2012, the Dublin Institute of Technology gave McCann an honorary degree.
 In 2013, he received an honorary degree from Queen's University, Belfast.
 Transatlantic was long-listed for the 2013 Man Booker Prize.
 In 2016, he was named a finalist for The Story Prize for Thirteen Ways of Looking.

 On 27 July 2020 he was again long-listed for the Man Booker Prize, this time for Apeirogon.